 Once a Xanax addiction has taken hold, daily responsibilities, such as school, work or family, are ignored as energy is redirected towards drug seeking behavior.

-Other behavioral signs of Xanax addiction include:
+signs of Xanax addiction include:

 If a user wishes to stop taking Xanax after dependence on the drug has formed, it is not recommended to quit “cold turkey” or without medical supervision.
 The symptoms of Xanax withdrawal are similar to those of alcohol or barbiturate withdrawal, and the severity of the symptoms can vary.
 If convulsions occur, withdrawal from Xanax can be deadly.